 If you have symptoms yourself, you stay at home immediately.
 You will be tested for the coronavirus as soon as possible.
 Contact your GP for this.
 You must also be tested when you return from a red zone or when you came into contact with someone who has the coronavirus.

 Quarantine and isolation

-If you test positive for the coronavirus, you will remain in isolation for at least 7 days.
-When you came into contact with someone who has the coronavirus or when you come back from a red zone, you have to spend 10 days in quarantine.
+If you test positive for the coronavirus, you will have to remain in isolation.
+When you came into contact with someone who has the coronavirus or when you come back from a red zone, you have to quarantine.

 For more information on quarantine and isolation and what to do, read here.